CotixGD/SS-Archive/Community maps/README.md

-# New maps:
+# New maps
-Maps that I've made after 2024.
+Maps that I've made after 2024:
 - Frums - memoryfactory.lzh

 # Most maps here ranked by difficulty and quality